danielemazzola/PROYECTO_10/Readme.md

-# 🎸 Proyecto 10 Rock the Code
+# Project 10 Rock the Code 🎸

+## Project Description

+Project 10 Rock the Code is a web application developed with Node.js that allows users to create and manage events, as well as confirm their attendance.
+Users can register, log in, recover their passwords, and upload images for their profiles and events.

-## 🚀 Technologies Used
+## Technologies Used 🚀

-- Node.js
+- **Node.js**
-- Express.js
+- **Express.js**
-- MongoDB
+- **MongoDB**

-## 📦 Dependencies
+## Dependencies 📦

+### Main Dependencies

 | Package                   | Version      |
 | ------------------------- | ------------ |